A Process Server issues legal documents to a Defendant, Respondent or Debtor; these papers must be delivered by hand.

 Can we help you?

 Please contact us on 01392 278612 to discuss your Process Server requirements.
 We will give you a no-obligation quote.
-If you decide to proceed, we will instruct our local Process Server to begin the work as soon as we receive the legal papers to be served.
+If you decide to proceed, we will instruct our local Process Server to begin the work as soon as we receive the legal documents to be served.

 Working across the UK, our network of experienced and professional Process Servers can mobilise quickly to ensure the timely serving of papers.

 Information, in its many forms, is crucial in legal procedures; from witness statements to background checks, covert surveillance, and more.